uob-itservices/as-business-systems-standards/source_control/readme.md

 $ get checkout -b release-1.2 develop # create the new branch
 ```

-Once the release is reach we merge it into the master branch and create a tag for the release:
+Once the release is ready we merge it into the master branch and create a tag for the release:

 ```shell
 $ git checkout master # switch to the master branch